fhnw-imvs/fhnw-idb/introduction/Python/README.md

 Here are some more [code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) by Seeed Studio.

-## Keep running
+## Keep it running

 To keep running a application, even after a reboot, it must be installed as a **systemd service**.
 Use `systemctl` and  the service file [blink.service](blink.service) to start the python program as system service.
-Follow these [instructions](https://www.raspberrypi.com/documentation/computers/using_linux.html#the-systemd-daemon) to install the program as a service.
+Follow these [instructions](https://raspberrytips.com/autostart-a-program-on-boot/) to install the program as a service.

 **Warning:** Check the `ExecStart`!
 It must reference your application using the complete absolute path.